About Dancing Tomato Caffé

 FAMILY DINING • COFFEE SHOP • PIZZERIA • BAR & GRILL • WATERING HOLE • CHOPHOUSE

-Locally owned and operated, Dancing Tomato Caffé is the perfect blend of good eats, community
+Founded in 2004, locally owned and operated, Dancing Tomato Caffé is the perfect blend of good eats,

 Supporting our local community is of paramount importance.
 Our menus include local products

 from Northern California, including: Napa, Amador, Oregon House, El Dorado Hills, Sonoma,

 Modesto, Lodi, Mendocino, and the renowned Sutter Buttes (aka The World’s Smallest Mountain

 We are Kevin and Shar Katz, and we have been serving up California cuisine and traditional Italian fare at the Dancing Tomato Caffé in

 Yuba City since 2004.
 When we opened the doors, we had one small child with another on the way.
 The caffé and our family have grown up